pnp/blog/content_to_be_cleaned/modern-sharepoint-list-formatting.md

 ## How can we turn on modern experience

-Now that we are teased into modern lists and libraries in SharePoint, it\'s time to turn on modern experiences.
+Now that we are teased into modern lists and libraries in SharePoint, it's time to turn on modern experiences.
 We can do it like this in the classic experience:

 -   select **Library Settings** or **List Settings** on the ribbon